Callan-Rubakov Effect and Higher Charge Monopoles: Low Energy Monopole-Fermion System and the Callan-Rubakov Effect

-In the IR limit, the smooth monopole is described by a monopole defect operator which at long distances sources a gauge field: \eq{ A=\gamma_m A_{Dirac}=\frac{\gamma_m}{2}(1-\cos\theta)d\phi~, } in spherical coordinates centered around the monopole.
-Since this field configuration is singular, the monopole operator is defined by cutting out an infinitesimal 2-sphere around the origin on which we impose the boundary condition \eqref{abelianconn}.
+In this limit, the smooth monopole is described by a monopole defect operator which sources a gauge field: \eq{ A_{IR}=\gamma_m A_{Dirac}=\frac{\gamma_m}{2}(1-\cos\theta)d\phi~, } in spherical coordinates centered around the monopole\footnote{ Without loss of generality we will be restricting ourselves to the northern hemisphere.}.
+Since this field configuration is singular, the monopole operator is defined by cutting out an infinitesimal 2-sphere around the origin and on which we impose the boundary condition \eqref{abelianconn} on the $G_{\Phi_\infty}$ fields.
 In general, this procedure requires boundary conditions for any fields whose long distance behavior does not vanish near the cutoff surface.
-Such boundary conditions encode the UV physics of a dynamical field's interaction with the UV magnetic monopole.
+These boundary conditions will encode the UV physics of a dynamical field's interaction with the UV magnetic monopole.

-In the presence of a monopole operator the Hamiltonian of the theory is non-Hermitian without imposing boundary conditions on the fermion fields.
-This can be seen from the spectrum of the Dirac operator.